 A few months ago, whispers about a test that would change the way brands advertise on Facebook started circulating industry blogs.

-In a blog post, Facebook marketer Mike Gingerich had this to say about the rule:
+In a blog post, Facebook marketer Mike Gingerich said the following say about the rule:

 “I’m not able to print 20% of the bad words I’ve said while trying to create Facebook Ads without using Facebook image representations.
 Using the word ‘Facebook,’ and making sure the text stays under that percentage.”

 Industry insider Jon Loomer isn’t a big fan of the 20% text guideline either:

-“First of all, Facebook’s 20% rule that applies to the amount of text that can appear within images of News Feed ads is stupid.
-It’s poorly enforced.
-It’s inconsistent.
-It’s ridiculous that it applies to link thumbnail images.
+“First of all, Facebook’s 20% rule that applies to the amount of text that can appear within images of News Feed ads is stupid and poorly enforced, it’s inconsistent and ridiculous that it applies to link thumbnail images.
 Did I mention that I hate it?”

 If you’re like Mike and Jon, you’ll be happy to know the rumors are true — Facebook did officially get rid of the rule for good.